Trading psychology might sound like a made-up term, but it’s a very real thing.

 However, time can (and likely will) be your biggest teacher.

-Practice is also the best and most reliable way to gain the mental strength it takes to trade and to improve your trading psychology.
+Practice is also the best and most reliable way to gain the mental strength it takes to trade and to improve your mindset.

-Every tip listed in this post will be most effective over time and with practice.
-None of them are intended to be a one-time exercise, otherwise, their effectiveness will be limited.
+Every tip in this post will be most effective over time and with practice.
+None of them are intended to be a one-time exercise…

 8. Observe Your Progress Over Time

-Document your successes, and try to see if there are trends or things that you are doing that are reliably making you money.
+Document your successes and try to see if there are trends or things you’re doing that are working well for you.
 On the flip side, take the time to keep track of things you’re doing that are reliably wasting your time and making you lose money.

-Over time, this log will act as an invaluable resource to streamline and improve your trading and to make your mental clarity stronger on each and every trade.
+Over time, this log can be an invaluable resource to streamline and improve your trading and make your mental clarity stronger on each and every trade.

 Controlling Your Trading Psychology After Losses

 Trading psychology can be a fickle thing.
-When you’re riding high after a profitable trade or two, you feel confident and in control and on track.
+When you’re riding high after a profitable trade or two, you feel confident, in control, and on track.
 But when things start going south or you lose money, you can quickly become a wreck and make bad decisions.

-These tips can not only help you get back on track after a loss, but they may help you avoid losses in the first place.
+These tips can not only help you get back on track after a loss … they may help you avoid losses in the first place.

 Stick With Your Trading Plan